zack2016/smarthome/doc/user/source/release/1_x_x.rst

 * gpio:

   * Fixed recently introduced bug in gpio out control

+* homematic:

+  * Adjusted thread name (for server thread)

 * hue:

   * Fixed a "RuntimeError: dictionary changed size during iteration" error
   * Added item attribute definitions to metadata (descriptions are still missing)
+  * Replaced deprecated smartVISU widgets in widget_hue

+* knx:

+  * Fix for metadata
+  * Suppress get_process_info on windows systems
+  * Correct caller check in update item

+* knx2:

+  * Created from knx plugin
+  * Using lib/network instead of lib/connection.py
+  * Correct caller check in update item and more verbose debug info
+  * Add a logo to webinterface
+  * Upload a knxproj file and show with linked items in webinterface

 * lirc:

   * Added definitions of the item_attributes to metadatalirc: Added definitions of the item_attributes to metadata
+  * Replace connection lib by network lib and some minor tweaks.
+    Problem: Version is not detected correctly.
+Will be fixed in next major update

+* mpd:

+  * Add item attributes to plugin.yaml
+  * Internal refactoring
+  * Add support thread to metadata

 * neato:

   * Added debug outputs
   * Completed plugin metadata
   * Catching empty security keys

+* network:

+  * Improve documentation, add user_doc.rst
+  * prepare for lib\connection removal

+* nuki:

+  * Added detected nuki ids to web interface
+  * Changed info about updater to self.get_shortname()
+  * Added door sensor states
+  * Show door states in Webinterface
+  * Added trigger for door states
+  * Added some default handling for updating webif
+  * Migration from connection lib to mod_http services interface
+  * Extended error log, if mod_http is not configured

+* onewire:

+  * Removed sleep and uses threading.event(), added counter options to plugin.yaml

 * openweathermap: